guilhermehas/guilhermehas.github.io/agda-posts/add-small-step-reduction.lagda.md

 ## Multi step

-Now, it will be defined the multi step of the language.
+Now, it will be defined the multi-step of the language.
-It can be a zero step, so an expression `M` can go to `M` (`M —↠ M`) or it can be a multiple step (that can be one, two or any natural number).
+It can be a zero-step, so an expression `M` can go to `M` (`M —↠ M`) or it can be multiple steps (that can be one, two, or any natural number).

 ```
 infix  2 _—↠_